EJ Manuel: 2013 season

 On June 14, 2013, Manuel signed a four-year contract with the Buffalo Bills.
 The deal was worth a fully guaranteed $8.88 million, including a signing bonus of $4.85 million evenly spaced out annually ($1.2 million) over the next four years.
 His salary in 2013 was $1.6 million, $2.0 million in 2014, $2.4 million in 2015, and $2.8 million in 2016.

-Manuel underwent an operation on his knee to remove fluid buildup after the second game of the preseason and it was unsure if he would be ready to start the season-opener.
-On September 4, 2013, head coach Doug Marrone announced at the team meeting that Manuel was confirmed to be the starter for Week 1.
-In the season opener, Manuel completed his first NFL touchdown to fellow rookie Robert Woods, on an 18-yard completion.
-On September 15, Manuel engineered his first fourth-quarter comeback, with a nine-play, 80-yard touchdown march to bring his team from a six-point deficit in the fourth quarter with seconds left in the game.
-The Buffalo Bills went on to win in a Week 2 game against the Carolina Panthers by a score of 24–23.
+Manuel underwent an operation on his knee to remove fluid buildup after the second game of the preseason.
+At the time, it was unsure if he would be ready to start the season-opener.
+On September 4, head coach Doug Marrone announced at the team meeting that Manuel was confirmed to be the starter for Week 1.
+In the season opener, Manuel completed his first NFL career touchdown, to fellow rookie Robert Woods, on an 18-yard completion.
+On September 15, Manuel engineered his first fourth-quarter comeback.
+He led a nine-play, 80-yard touchdown march to bring his team back from a six-point deficit in the fourth quarter, with seconds left in the game.
+The Bills went on to win in a Week 2 game against the Carolina Panthers by a score of 24–23.
 Manuel was voted the "Pepsi Next NFL Rookie of the Week" for his performance.

-On October 3, 2013, during the third quarter against the Cleveland Browns, Manuel sprained his right lateral collateral ligament, causing him to miss the next five weeks of his rookie season.
-Manuel had an up and down first year, but was given a vote of confidence by coach Doug Marrone as he was announced as the starting quarterback for the 2014 season.
-In 10 games of his rookie year in 2013, Manuel had 1,972 passing yards with 11 touchdowns and 9 interceptions.
-In addition, he rushed for 186 yards with two rushing touchdowns.
+On October 3, during the third quarter against the Cleveland Browns, Manuel sprained his right lateral collateral ligament, causing him to miss the next five weeks of his rookie season.
+Manuel had an up-and-down first year, but was given a vote of confidence by coach Marrone as he was announced to be the starting quarterback for the 2014 season.
+Manuel finished his rookie year with 1,972 passing yards, 11 touchdowns, and nine interceptions to go along with 53 carries for 186 yards and two touchdowns in 10 games and starts.

 2014 season

 On September 28, 2014, in a game against the Houston Texans, one of Manuel's passes was intercepted by All-Pro defensive end J. J. Watt and returned 80 yards for a touchdown.
-The next day, he was benched in favor of veteran quarterback Kyle Orton after starting the first four games of the 2014 season and bringing the Bills to a 2–2 record.
-Manuel finished the 2014 with 838 yards, 5 touchdowns, 3 interceptions, and a career-high passer rating of 80.3.
-Orton would win seven of the next 12 games, finishing the Bills 2014 season with a 9–7 record, the first time the Bills had posted a winning record since 2004.
+The next day, Manuel was benched in favor of veteran quarterback Kyle Orton after starting the first four games of the 2014 season and bringing the Bills to a 2–2 record.

+Manuel finished his second professional season with 838 yards, five touchdowns, and three interceptions to go along with 16 carries for 52 yards and a touchdown in five games and four starts.
+Orton would win seven of the next 12 games, and the Bills finished the season with a 9–7 record, the first time they had posted a winning record since 2004.